MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPTerm.md

 Get-PnPTerm -Identity ab2af486-e097-4b4a-9444-527b251f1f8d -TermSet "Departments" -TermGroup "Corporate"
 ```

-Returns the term named with the given id, from the "Departments" termset in a term group called "Corporate" from the site collection termstore
+Returns the term with the given id, from the "Departments" termset in a term group called "Corporate" from the site collection termstore

 ### EXAMPLE 4
 ```powershell